-Beware of limited mileage allowances - they are often limited to zero meaning you'll be paying for every kilometre you drive.
+Beware of limited mileage allowances - they are frequently limited to zero meaning you'll have to pay for every kilometre you drive.
 Typical prices range from around US $0.65 per km to $1.30 per km depending on car class.

 Car hire in Malawi generally comes without much in the way of insurance meaning you'll be liable for all damage to the vehicle.
 As such, a full worldwide CDW (collision damage waiver) insurance policy makes a lot of sense.